betaflight/betaflight/.devcontainer/README.md

 VSCode from Microsoft and its Dev Containers Extension are not fully open source.

-The VSCodium project: https://vscodium.com/ builds from the open source repository of VSCode stripping Mcirosoft proprietary code.
+The VSCodium project: https://vscodium.com/ builds from the open source repository of VSCode stripping Microsoft proprietary code.
 Similarly the devpod project: https://devpod.sh/ provides a wrapper similar to the Microsoft Dev Containers Extension around the open development container specification: https://containers.dev/.
-The two can be used together to achive something similar to Microsoft's proprietary solution.
+The two can be used together to achieve something similar to Microsoft's proprietary solution.

 Devpod is a tool for running devcontainers anywhere, including Docker, Podman, and remote machines.
 Install it by downloading the appropriate binary or installer from the Devpod website or GitHub releases.